IRH Fellowships

 The Institute for Research in the Humanities serves as a residency site for American Council of Learned Societies (ACLS) fellows who seek a dynamic intellectual community, interdisciplinary dialogue, contact with campus faculty and programs related to their fields and interests, and excellent library resources.

-Eligibility is limited to scholars who have received a fellowship from the ACLS through the Charles A. Ryskamp Research Fellowship, the Mellon/ACLS Recent Doctoral Recipients Fellowship, or other ACLS Fellowship programs.
-ACLS fellows can be in residence at the IRH for a semester, the academic year, and/or the summer.
+Eligibility is limited to scholars who have received a fellowship from the ACLS through the Charles A. Ryskamp Research Fellowship, the Mellon/ACLS Recent Doctoral Recipients Fellowship, or other ACLS fellowship programs.
+ACLS fellows can be in residence at IRH for a semester, the academic year, and/or the summer.
 Applications for IRH residency can be made at any point in the year.

 Steven Nadler, IRH Director (smnadler@wisc.edu); 608-262-8151